skip to main content

 Heading level 3

-The results and discussion contain the results of research findings and the scientific discussion.
-Write scientific findings obtained from the results of research that has been done but must be supported by adequate data.
-The scientific findings referred to here are not the research data obtained.
-These scientific findings must be explained scientifically including:
+The Results and Discussion section contains the research findings and scientific discussion.
+Write scientific findings obtained from the results of research that has been conducted but must be supported by adequate data.
+The scientific findings referred to here are not research data obtained.
+These scientific findings must be explained scientifically, including the following:

 1. What scientific findings were obtained?